agabor/docs/_includes/js/promises.md

 # Promises

-In addition to callbacks, every asynchronous method in the Parse JavaScript SDK returns a `Promise`.
+In addition to callbacks, every asynchronous method in the MSG JavaScript SDK returns a `Promise`.
 With promises, your code can be much cleaner than the nested code you get with callbacks.

 ## Introduction to Promises